amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 What to check: usage, not grammar
 ---------------------------------

-Proselint avoids detection of grammatical errors, which is both too easy and too hard:
+Proselint does not detect grammatical errors, which is both too easy and too hard:

-Grammar is too easy in the sense that, for most native speakers, grammatical errors are readily identified, if not easily fixed.
+Detecting grammatical errors is too easy in the sense that, for most native speakers, they are readily identified, if not easily fixed.
 The errors that leave the greatest negative impression in the reader's mind are often glaring to native speaker.
 (On the other hand, more subtle errors, such as a disagreement in number set apart by a long string of intermediary text, escapes even a native speaker's notice.)

-Grammar is too hard in the sense that, in its most general form, detecting grammatical errors is AI-hard, requiring artificial intelligence that at least matches human-level intelligence and a native speaker's ear to identify errors.
+Detecting grammatical errors is too hard in the sense that, in its most general form, it is AI-hard, requiring at least human-level artificial intelligence and a native speaker's ear.

-Modern :math:`\textsc{nlp}` techniques that detect grammar errors are unavoidably statistical :cite:`Bird:2009:NLP` :cite:`leacock2010automated` and lead to many false positives.
-Furthermore, standard :math:`\textsc{nlp}` techniques for syntax parsing are designed to extract accurate structures from correct text, not to identify the nearby structures that were likely to be intended, and thus struggle with malformed text, particularly writing who second language is English :cite:`leacock2010automated`.
-If one assumes that errors are made, there will almost always be more than one nearby grammatical sentence, and which of these is the correct replacement hinges on the intended meaning.
-There are even cases where the intended meaning will determine *whether* a grammatical error is present: e.g., is "Man bites dog" a headline stating that a man bit a dog, or is there a grammatical error where the subject and object have been swapped?
-Correcting grammatical errors can be as challenging as detecting them.
-Compared to usage and style, grammar checking is an uncertain, slow, and complicated enterprise.
+Modern :math:`\textsc{nlp}` techniques that detect grammatical errors are unavoidably statistical :cite:`Bird:2009:NLP` :cite:`leacock2010automated` and produce many false positives.
+This is in part because syntax parsers used in grammatical error detection must tolerate grammatical errors, a problem that is compounded in writing by English-language learners :cite:`leacock2010automated`.
+Once a grammatical error has been detected, determining the correct replacement hinges on the intended meaning.
+Occasionally, the intended meaning will determine even *whether* a grammatical error is present: e.g., is "Man bites dog" a headline about canine aggression, or are the subject and object swapped in error?

-Instead of focusing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.
+Instead of focusing on grammatical errors, Proselint addresses errors of usage and style, including redundancy, jargon, illogic, clichés, sexism, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.

 Published expertise as primary sources
 --------------------------------------

-Unlike grammar, for which many people have strong shared intuitions – so much so that a common experimental measure in linguistics is the grammaticality of a sentence as measured by the intuitions of native speakers :cite:`keller2000gradience` – style and usage inspire a multitude of intuitions.
-Luckily, the authors of respected usage guides have done much of the work of hashing out these conflicting intuitions to arrive at sensible everyday advice :cite:`garner2016garner`.
-Proselint thus defers to some of the world’s greatest writers and editors, giving direct access to humanity’s collective understanding about the craft of writing English with style.
-(This conflict avoidance also motivates our policy of defaulting to silence when there are unresolved conflicts between experts, as described below.)
+People have strong shared intuitions about grammar – so much so that a common experimental measure in linguistics is the grammaticality of a sentence as measured by the intuitions of native speakers :cite:`keller2000gradience`.
+But style and usage inspire a multitude of intuitions.
+Authors of usage guides have done much of the work of hashing out these conflicting intuitions to arrive at sensible everyday advice :cite:`garner2016garner`.
+Proselint thus defers to them, and in doing so provides access to our collective understanding about the craft of writing with style.

 Speed via Memoization
 ---------------------

-One of our goals is for Proselint to be efficient enough for use as a real-time linter while an author writes.
-Efficiency is increased by avoiding redundant computation, storing the results of expensive function calls from one run of the linter to the next, a technique called *memoization*.
-Consider, for example, that many of Proselint's checks can operate at the level of a paragraph and that most paragraphs do not change from moment to moment when a sizeable document is being edited.
-At the extreme, when a linter is run after each keystroke, this is true by definition.
-By running checks over paragraphs, recomputing only when the paragraph has changed (and otherwise returning the memoized result), it is possible to reduce the total amount of computation and thus improve the linter's running time.
-Proselint makes extensive use of memoization to improve its running time.
+Proselint must be efficient for use as a real-time linter.
+Avoiding redundant computation by storing the results of expensive function calls ("memoization") improves efficiency.
+Consider, for example, that most paragraphs do not change from moment to moment during editing of a sizable document.
+Memoizing Proselint's output over paragraphs and recomputing only when a paragraph has changed (otherwise returning the memoized result) reduces the total amount of computation and thus improves the running time.

 Levels of difficulty
 --------------------

-In a loose analogy to the Chomskian hierarchy of formal grammars :cite:`chomsky1956three`, we have identified several levels of difficulty in the implementation of the detection and correction of usage errors [#]_:
+In a loose analogy to the Chomskian hierarchy of formal grammars :cite:`chomsky1956three`, usage errors differ in the level of difficulty in detecting and correcting them:

-.. [#] To our knowledge, no one has posed a hierarchy of this sort for organizing the difficulty of identifying different style and usage violations.

 #.
 AI-hard
 #. :math:`\textsc{nlp}`, beyond state-of-the-art